Nauru entry requirements for Israel passport holders

 Frequently asked questions

 No. The visa on arrival is non-extendable.
 You must leave Nauru before the 30 days are up.
-Overstaying can lead to fines or future entry bans, though the exact penalty isn't publicly published.
+Overstaying can lead to fines or future entry bans, though exact penalties are not publicly published.

-You'll likely be denied boarding by your airline before you even get to Nauru.
+You will likely be denied boarding by your airline before reaching Nauru.
 Immigration at Nauru also checks for onward tickets.
 Always have a confirmed return or onward ticket.

 Yes, for Israeli passport holders, the visa on arrival is issued free of charge.
 No fee is charged at entry.
 But you still need to show the required documents.